TriDiNetworks identified that a major problem of the IoT Cyber Security, is the complexity associated with the network security and commissioning.

-IoT products require the highest level of security possible.
+IoT products require the highest level of IoT Cyber Security possible.
 It is not just the data the IoT application generates that needs to be protected.
 Some designs such as wearable applications also store personal information, identities and log-in details for service providers that would certainly be a target for hackers.
 Likewise, being able to access an IoT application that controls other appliances such as a heating and air conditioning systems would compromise system integrity and potentially have fatal consequences.
 Also, manufacturers need to protect their IoT devices from being cloned and being sold as counterfeit products in order to protect brand equity and preserve potential revenue streams.
 Without security the IoT will not be widely adopted.

 Confidentiality, Integrity and Authentication are the fundamental security requirements.
 The algorithms for the implementation of these requirements need to store a unique key in each IoT device.